Everything Is Just for a While

 1980-1999: 12:15 / 16:40

 Free admission.
 With the booking of a timeslot you get free access.

 - Book time slot

-Previously little-known video footage from our own, public and private collections are boldly edited together in ‘Everything Is Just for a While’ to mark the Berliner Festspiele’s 70th birthday and offer a new perspective on artistic positions from around the world that continue to amaze us today.
+Previously little-known video footage from our own, public and private collections were boldly edited together in ‘Everything Is Just for a While’ to mark the Berliner Festspiele’s 70th birthday and offered a new perspective on artistic positions from around the world that continue to amaze us today.

 A laboratory and an experiment, a seismograph of the zeitgeist, an exhibition space and a debating society, radical art and workshops for young people, fireworks and sporting events, weeks of African art, urban planning and new writing, an Institute of Advanced Studies and a celebratory water-borne procession and a recurrent platform for the international art scene – over the last 70 years the Berliner Festspiele have been all of these things.
-In their birthday year, ‘Everything Is Just for a While’ presents a compilation of previously little-known film footage, a hall of mirrors of memories.
-These video installations will be framed by infographics that give the history and identity of the Berliner Festpiele visual form.
+In their birthday year, ‘Everything Is Just for a While’ presented a compilation of previously little-known film footage, a hall of mirrors of memories.
+These video installations were framed by infographics that gave the history and identity of the Berliner Festspiele’s visual form.